John Savile, 4th Earl of Mexborough: Origins

-He was the son and heir of John Savile, 3rd Earl of Mexborough by his wife Lady Anne Yorke (d.1870), a daughter of Philip Yorke, 3rd Earl of Hardwicke by his wife Elizabeth Lindsay, a daughter of James Lindsay, 5th Earl of Balcarres.
+He was the son and heir of John Savile, 3rd Earl of Mexborough by his wife Lady Anne Yorke (1783 - 1870), a daughter of Philip Yorke, 3rd Earl of Hardwicke by his wife Elizabeth Lindsay, a daughter of James Lindsay, 5th Earl of Balcarres.

 Career

 At Eton College between 1821 and 1826, he was renowned for his abilities in the classics, and also enjoyed boxing; Savile was said to have entertained contemporaries at one boxing match by "strutting around the ring, spouting Homer" between rounds.
 From there he went to Trinity College, Cambridge in 1827–8.

 Pollington was returned to Parliament for the rotten borough of Gatton in 1831, a borough under the control of his cousin, Frederick Monson, 5th Baron Monson.
 At the time of his election he was under-age but Parliament did not meet until after his 21st birthday.
 Pollington voted consistently against the Reform Bill and also voted to end the grant to the Roman Catholic Maynooth College.
 Gatton was among the boroughs disfranchised by the Reform Act, and Pollington did not attempt to find an alternative constituency at the 1832 general election.

 After leaving Parliament, Pollington went on an extensive foreign tour of Russia, Persia and India.
 In 1834 he joined his Eton contemporary Alexander William Kinglake on an expedition through the Ottoman Empire.
-Kinglake's novel "Eothen" includes a character called Methley who is based on Pollington: Methley is a knowledgeable classical scholar with "the practical sagacity of a Yorkshireman".
+Kinglake's travelogue "Eothen" includes a character called Methley who is based on Pollington: Methley is a knowledgeable classical scholar with "the practical sagacity of a Yorkshireman".

 Pollington returned to Britain in 1835, in time for his election as Member of Parliament for Pontefract as a supporter of Sir Robert Peel at the general election.

 Pollington sat out the Parliament of 1837–1841, and took the opportunity to travel through eastern Anatolia in June 1838.
 His journal from this trip was published as "Notes on a Journey from Erẓ-Rúm ... to Aleppo" in the Journal of the Royal Geographical Society in 1841.
 On his return to Britain, Pollington again represented Pontefract between 1841 and 1847.

 He was nominated as a candidate in a byelection in the borough in 1851, in his absence and without his knowledge.
 Pollington became a close friend of Benjamin Disraeli, and shortly after he married the "very wild and gay" Lady Rachel Walpole, daughter of Horatio Walpole, 3rd Earl of Orford in 1842, Disraeli featured the couple as 'Lord and Lady Gaverstock' in his novel Coningsby.
 Tragically Pollington's first wife died in June 1854.